dan-wright-1/Fraud-Detection-Case/README.md

 4. **Deployment:**

-   * Model deployed using a REST API for integration with transaction monitoring systems.
+   * Model was not deployed.
+A REST API is recommended for integration with transaction monitoring systems.

 ## Results and Findings

-* The XGBoost model achieved an accuracy of **97%**, a recall of **92%**, and an AUC-ROC of **0.98**.
+* The XGBoost model achieved an accuracy of **97%**[verify number], a recall of **92%**[verify number], and an AUC-ROC of **0.98**[verify number].
-* High precision and recall indicate the model's effectiveness in minimizing false positives and false negatives.
+* Summary here like "High precision and recall indicate the model's effectiveness in minimizing false positives and false negatives."
-* The model demonstrated robust performance on unseen data, validating its generalizability.
+* Summary here like "The model demonstrated robust performance on unseen data, validating its generalizability."

 ## Recommendations